mandarup/tv3/README.md

 ### Installation in a virtual environment

-The code currently depends on an older version of Urwid (1.1.1) and isn't (yet) fully compatibile with more recent versions of Urwid .
+The code currently depends on an older version of Urwid (1.1.1) and isn't (yet) fully compatible with more recent versions of Urwid .
 So, if you have other stuff depending on a more recent Urwid in the same Python environment, you will get a dependency conflict, because Python doesn't support multiple versions of a Package in the same environment.

-The solution is to install tv3 in its own virtual Python environment and then simlink it to `~/.local/bin/` (or any other directory in your `$PATH`).
+The solution is to install tv3 in its own virtual Python environment and then symlink it to `~/.local/bin/` (or any other directory in your `$PATH`).
 If you are a pythonista you probably already know how to do this, otherwise just follow the instructions bellow.